 In Matthew 5, the beatitudes that Jesus describes in His sermon on the mount is impossible to measure up to on our own.
-Perfection is an attribute equated only to God Himself, so if we are to be made perfect, we must have perfection dwelling within us.
-The imperfect cannot then be made perfect on its own.
+Perfection is an attribute equated only to God Himself, so if we are to be made perfect, we must have perfection introduced within us.
+The imperfect cannot be made perfect on its own.

 *The love of God that fills the hearts of every true believer is the perfection that pushes us on to maturity.